benwilcock/spring-rsocket-demo/docs/first-try-rsocket.md

 > There will be some additional output on the server.
 This is related to how the communication was setup.

 If you'd like to see more than just the word 'A' in the client output, increase the `--requestn=1` setting to a higher number (such as 20) and run the command again.
+You should see a longer list of words on the client-side, and much more debug output on the server-side.

 ## Wrapping Up

 That's it, your first foray into the world of RSocket was super-simple.
 You built the `rsocket-cli` tool, setup a server, attached a client, and had them both talk to each other.

-This proved that RSocket is working and now we're ready to delve deeper into RSocket development with Java and Spring.
+This proved that RSocket is working correctly and now we're ready to delve deeper into the topic of using Spring with RSocket.

 [adopt-open-jdk]: https://adoptopenjdk.net/
 [rsocket-cli]: https://github.com/rsocket/rsocket-cli